Open-Fellowship/Fellowship-Reborn/README.md

 `Fellowship.rfl` is a **PE32 DLL** despite the extension, ImageBase `0x10000000`.

 The engine is 32-bit and every offset in this tree assumes it.
-`legacy/src/common/engine_types.h` asserts it at compile time.
+`legacy/src/common/engine_types.h` asserts it at compile time....

 ## Licence